Nokia Lumia starts pricing for European launch

 That compares with a starting price of 4,515 crowns for a 16GB Galaxy S III on the Swedish site of Expansys, one of the leading online phone stores in Europe.
 The 32GB iPhone 5 is due to sell at 6,995 crowns.

-In Italy, the Lumia 920 will sell for 599 euros, compared with 529 euros for the cheapest 16GB Samsung SIII on the Italian Expansys site.
+In Italy, the Lumia 920 will sell for 599 euros ($770), compared with 529 euros for the cheapest 16GB Samsung SIII on the Italian Expansys site.
 However, Italy's top carrier TIM will sell the Lumia 920 for less than the Galaxy.

 "Nokia will find it difficult to command a premium over Samsung's Galaxy S III which is the pricing benchmark for a non-Apple flagship smartphone," said Ben Wood, head of research at British consultancy CCS Insight.